 Zinc supports:

-- Control of sebum production on the scalp, which helps new hair grow in a healthy environment.
+- Control of sebum production on the scalp, which helps new hair grow in a healthy, moisturised scalp.

-Zinc can also be considered a nutrient that encourages the growth and stability of grafts.
-It aims to create a favourable environment for the regrowth of thicker, healthier hair.
+As a result Zinc aims to create a favourable environment for the regrowth of thicker, healthier hair following surgery.

 Why Consider Zinc Supplements After a Hair Transplant?

-After surgery, the body begins to heal, and zinc plays a crucial role in this process.
-Although zinc is available in a regular, balanced diet, many patients require more than the recommended amount to aid their recovery.
-You can read more on hair shedding after a transplant.
+After surgery, the scalp starts to heal, and zinc plays a crucial role in this process.
+Although zinc is available in a regular, balanced diet, some patients may consider supplementing themselves with additional Zinc to aid their recovery.

-- Creating grafts that are thicker and more resilient.
+- Create grafts that are thicker and more resilient

-A daily intake of 15-30 mg of elemental zinc is recommended for patients seeking to improve their healing conditions.
+A daily intake of 15-30 mg of elemental zinc is recommended for patients seeking to optimise their scalp healing after surgery.
 A dosage of 40 mg and above is often categorised as too much, as it may cause nausea, stomach upset and copper deficiency.
+You can start to take Zinc supplements straight after surgery if you wish to do so.
+You can also start Zinc supplements before surgery in preparation for your recovery.

-Using zinc as a supplement after a hair transplant should be temporary, not a routine.
+Using zinc as a supplement after a hair transplant should be temporary, not a routine long term supplement.
 Many patients will begin to see a good response to zinc within 3-6 months of using it.
-This is the period when the main healing occurs; it is also the time for early hair growth.
-The long-term supplement should only be taken when the deficiency is persistent.
+And the main period to take Zinc supplements is in the first 1-2 months which is when your scalp is healing.
+If you plan on taking Zinc supplements long term we advise speaking with a dietician or your Doctor to ensure you are doing this safely.

 Timing relative to meals and other supplements

-The time you take zinc is essential to how well your body absorbs it.
+The time you take zinc is also important to how well your body absorbs it.

 - It is absorbed better when your stomach is empty, but if it causes you nausea, then take it with a small meal.